fcumselab/GitEducationGame/Assets/02_Scenes/Stage Dialogue Sketch/Stage01 - Game Introduction/English/Quest 5.md

 with the knowledge you have just learned.

-If you encounter problems during the game, please use the 'Game Manual' or click 'Help Feature' for assistance.
+If you encounter problems during the game, please use the 'Game Manual' or click 'Assistant feature' for assistance.
 Let's do it!